mkiio/auto-cat-photo/README.md

 **Automatically detect and capture photos of cats using a Raspberry Pi**

-Auto Cat Photo 2 uses a the Pi AI camera for efficient cat detection and a Pi HQ camera for capturing stunning images.
+Auto Cat Photo 2 uses a the Pi AI camera for efficient cat detection and a Pi HQ camera for capturing images.

 ## How It Works

-The application operates using two cameras connected to a Raspberry Pi:

 1.  **Detection Camera: Raspberry Pi AI Camera**: This camera provides a continuous video feed that is processed by an onboard AI model (SSD MobileNetV2) to detect the presence of cats.
 2.  **High-Quality Capture Camera: Raspberry Pi HQ Camera**: When the AI camera detects a cat with sufficient confidence, this second camera is triggered to capture a high-resolution photograph.